Showing posts with label reflective judgment. Show all posts

 I think Kant was on the right path in his treatment of reflecting judgment in the Critique of Judgment.
 Such judgments are a matter of taste and they are made on the basis of intellectual pleasure, that is, they concern beauty.
 Kant knew that we had no way of knowing the ultimate metaphysical contour of reality, but he did not simply ignore the problem of the human inclination to do metaphysics.
 After all, we are by our very nature interested in the questions of God, immortality and freedom.

 So let's think about doing another kind of metaphysics.
 Let's think of metaphysics in terms of looking about for some universal that we might be able to apply to given particulars.
 I am not thinking merely about the particulars of empirical objects or special science specific laws, but all of the facets of existence that are given to us, and which appear prima facie disparate.
 We might think of this as a metaphysical theory, but we are not looking at either traditional explanation or prediction from our theory.
-We look rather for something more akin to an artistic vision which might both apply to and be adequate to the most abstract features of concrete experience as such.
+We look rather for something more akin to an artistic vision or contemplation which might both apply to and be adequate to the most abstract features of concrete experience as such.
 These most abstract features would be the theory's particulars.
 Our goal is simply to think reality coherently and consistently.

 Let us call M a metaphysical vision, schema or understanding of things which is internally consistent, coherent and parsimonious, and applies to, and is adequately to all of our experience.
 M would be concerned with unity and would seek an understanding of the parts such that the the human inclination to search for metaphysical knowledge of God, freedom and immortality counts as much in the vision as successful mechanistic scientific explanation.
 Instead of playing down moral and aesthetic experience, M would seek regulatively to balance that experience alongside of empirical experience.
 Instead of denigrating certain subjects as not being truth-apt and thus noncognitive, M would assume that there is a way to unify the more truth-apt and the less truth-apt disciplines.
 The various disciplines in which humans engage, and the natural, social and cultural aspects of human life would all be the data of M.